epfl-ada/ada-2022-project-nolemonnomelon/README.md

 3) Can we find a cluster of good movies that have a low budget ?
 If yes, which percentage ?
 Which are the common features across them ?

 ## Proposed additional datasets
 <p align="justify"> The CMU movie metadata contains not many and not recent movies (until 2012 only).
 Moreover, it has a lot of NA values, espcially for the box office revenue.
-So, we decided to complete this dataset in order to have a more representative one.
+Therefore, we decided to complete this dataset in order to have a more representative one.
 We use : </p>

 *	[IMDB](https://datasets.imdbws.com/): dataset to complete the amount of movies of the original [CMU](http://www.cs.cmu.edu/~ark/personas/) and ensure good representation of their variety.
 *	[Wikipedia](https://www.wikipedia.org/): with the help of [`wikipedia_query.py`](https://github.com/epfl-ada/ada-2022-project-nolemonnomelon/blob/main/wikipedia_query.py)we request imdb-associated films on wikipedia, with associated box office revenues and freebase IDs if available (on wikipedia).
 With the freebase IDs we will be able to associate this data with the CMU movie metadata.
 *	[TMDB](https://developers.themoviedb.org/3/getting-started/introduction): [`TMDB_query.py`](https://github.com/epfl-ada/ada-2022-project-nolemonnomelon/blob/main/TMDB_query.py) uses the imdb ids and freebase ids to query movie budgets and country of origin production from the TMDB dataset.
 * [Inflation data](https://data.worldbank.org/indicator/FP.CPI.TOTL.ZG): dataset containing inflation coefficient of each country from 1960 to 2021.
 This dataset is useful when we want to correct the movie box office revenue and the movie budget.
 Since the two are in US dollar we use the USA inflation as reference of all the movies.
 In addition, we converted all the values keeping as reference the year 2021.
-All of this is taking into account by [`final_dataset_creation.py`](https://github.com/epfl-ada/ada-2022-project-nolemonnomelon/blob/main/final_dataset_creation.py).
+All of this is taken into account by [`final_dataset_creation.py`](https://github.com/epfl-ada/ada-2022-project-nolemonnomelon/blob/main/final_dataset_creation.py).

 All the details about the final dataset creation are available in the notebook [`dataset_creation.ipynb`](https://github.com/epfl-ada/ada-2022-project-nolemonnomelon/blob/main/dataset_creation.ipynb).